authorbeard/authorbeard.github.io/_posts/2016-04-21-Spinner-rails.md

 title:  "Spinner for Rails"
 date:   2016-04-21
 category: blog
-featured_image: '/assets/spinner library page.jpg'
+featured_image: '/assets/spinner default.png'
 source: https://github.com/authorbeard/spinner-rails-assessment
 tech: Ruby, Rails 4, Devise, OAuth 1.0, ActiveRecord, Mechanize
 permalink: /spinner-rails/
 ---
-Trust me, what you needed but did not know you needed is you needed a Rails version of Spinner, the app that lets you see how you interact with your music across genres and services.
+Trust me, what you needed but did not know you needed is you needed a Rails version of Spinner, the app that lets you see how you interact with your music across formats and services.

 HAHAHAHAHAHAHAHA No it doesn’t.
 I mean, that was the original idea, and I still wanna fart around until I get to that point, but for the moment, it’s an app that lets you create a record collection and track how you use it.
 In fact, it only lets you track what you listen to and when you listened last.